I feel like it was just June and the start of summer when I was just looking at the current market conditions, how is it already September?

 What looks positive this week?

 - LA/Long Beach are still tapering down, but there is still rail dwell time from backups.
-Plan for longer transit times for your containers to hit railheads or reach out to Port X for trans load options!
+Plan for longer transit times for your containers to hit railheads or reach out to Port X Logistics for trans load options!

 - Seattle is picking up in incoming container volumes but no current issues are taking place in Seattle as far as capacity or chassis shortages.
 There are still long wait times for drivers picking up and returning containers causing Port congestion fees to stick around.